undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 When to go

-April to early November is the practical window — outside that, the Mayo weather makes the open coastal sections genuinely uncomfortable and many of the bike-hire operators close.
-May, June and September are the optimal months: the Atlantic light is at its sharpest, the daylight is long, and the trail is busy enough to feel social but not crowded.
-July and August carry the bulk of the family-cycling trade, and accommodation in Westport and Mulranny books out — reserve months ahead for these months.
+Plan for April to early November.
+Outside that window most of the bike-hire operators close, and the open coastal sections take the full force of the Mayo weather.
+May, June and September are the best of it: sharp Atlantic light, long daylight, and enough riders on the trail to feel social without ever feeling crowded.
+The family-cycling trade peaks in July and August, when accommodation in Westport and Mulranny sells out.
+If you must come then, reserve months ahead.
 The Westport Cycling and Walking Festival usually runs in September (to verify 2026 dates).
-The trail surface is rideable in winter for the hardier, but expect strong winds along the open Mulranny-Achill section and short daylight.
-The accessible-cycling hub at Mulranny operates seasonally — confirm dates before booking a trip around it.
+Winter riding is possible for the hardier; expect strong winds on the open Mulranny-Achill section and short daylight.
+The accessible-cycling hub at Mulranny operates seasonally, so confirm dates before building a trip around it.

 How to get there

-By public transport: take a train from Dublin Heuston to Westport on the Iarnród Éireann western line (~3.5 hours, 4 daily services Mon-Sat, 3 on Sundays).
-From Westport station the Greenway trailhead is a 1 km walk through the town.
-To reach the other end at Achill, Bus Éireann route 440 runs from Westport to Achill Sound via Newport and Mulranny — useful for a one-way trip where you ride the Greenway in one direction and bus back.
-Bike hire is available at multiple operators in Westport, Newport, Mulranny and Achill (Greenway.ie lists the regional hubs); most operators run a luggage-transfer service so you can ride point-to-point with a single overnight bag.
-The Aircoach service from Dublin Airport stops at Westport.
-Knock Airport is the closest regional airport.
+The train does most of the work.
+Iarnród Éireann runs Dublin Heuston to Westport in about 3.5 hours, with 4 daily services Mon-Sat and 3 on Sundays, and the Greenway trailhead is a 1 km walk from Westport station through the town.
+For the far end, Bus Éireann route 440 connects Westport to Achill Sound via Newport and Mulranny, which makes a one-way trip entirely workable: cycle out, bus back.
+Bike hire operates from Westport, Newport, Mulranny and Achill (Greenway.ie lists the regional hubs), and most operators offer a luggage-transfer service, so a point-to-point ride needs nothing more than a single overnight bag.
+Coming by air, the Aircoach service from Dublin Airport stops at Westport; Knock Airport is the closest regional airport.

 Nearest station